Azure/autorest.typescript/packages/cadl-typescript/CONTRIBUTING.md

 - Run all the tests under test/integration
 - Stop TestServer

-**_Note_**: If your development environment is Windows, then run the command `npm run start-test-server:v2`(in a seperate window) before running `npm run test` and run the command `npm run stop-test-server` after.
+**_Note_**: If your development environment is Windows, then run the command `npm run start-test-server`(in a seperate window) before running `npm run test` and run the command `npm run stop-test-server` after.
 (In non windows machines, we could run the test-server in the background automatically.
 But, in Windows machines, it has to be done manually.)

 5. You can run the Smoke tests using the following command: